Tahscene/sottoqr_full--2-/README.md

 4. GitHub gives you a URL like `https://your-username.github.io/your-repo/` within a minute or two.
 5. Replace every `YOUR-USERNAME.github.io/YOUR-REPO` in this README with that real URL.

 Note: GitHub Pages only serves static files.
-It's perfect for the pitch page above, but the actual app (FastAPI + SQLite) needs a real host — see [Deploying the App](#-deploying-the-app) below.
+It's perfect for the pitch page above, but the actual app (FastAPI + SQLite) needs a real host!

 </details>